groq/groq-api-cookbook/replit-examples/groqing-the-stock-market-function-calling-llama3/README.md

 ## Usage

+You will need to store a valid Groq API Key as a secret to proceed with this example.
+You can generate one for free [here](https://console.groq.com/keys).

-You can [fork and run this application on Replit](https://replit.com/@GroqCloud/Groqing-the-stock-market) or run it on the command line with `python main.py`
+You can [fork and run this application on Replit](https://replit.com/@GroqCloud/Groqing-the-Stock-Market-Function-Calling-with-Llama3) or run it on the command line with `python main.py`.